hirmeos/entity-fishing-client-java/README.md

-# entity-fishing-client-java
-Java client for entity-fishing
+# Java client for entity-fishing